FilipeLopes/REACT_WEATHER/README.md

 # REACT_WEATHER
- Forecast weather app created with React and API
+ Forecast weather app created with Reactjs, typescript and [Open Weather API](https://openweathermap.org/).

+## Preview
+ Access [this link](https://react-weather-zeta.vercel.app/) to see a preview of this system working.

+**My focus on it was to work with api and fetch data!***